TODAY with Hoda & Jenna fan gets a ‘Suddenly Santa’ surprise

 copied

-Kicking off Suddenly Santa, a new holiday series on TODAY with Hoda & Jenna, cancer survivor Christopher Wank from Mentor, Ohio, gets a surprise call from Hoda Kotb and Jenna Bush Hager.
-He gets to choose from among five mystery gifts, and gets a free espresso machine.Dec.
-13, 2021
+Continuing Suddenly Santa, a new holiday series on TODAY with Hoda & Jenna, viewer Tonye Huston-Sims of Alexandria, Virginia, who works with seniors, gets a surprise call from Hoda Kotb and Jenna Bush Hager.
+Choosing from among five mystery gifts, she gets a new mattress!Dec.
+14, 2021

+Christopher Lloyd reveals he nearly turned down ‘Back to the Future’ role

 TODAY with Hoda & Jenna fan gets a ‘Suddenly Santa’ surprise